yetibot/yetibot.github.io/resources/templates/md/pages/dev-guide.md

 For a more elaborate example of using `obs-hook`, take a look at [Yetibot's karma observer](https://github.com/yetibot/yetibot.core/blob/master/src/yetibot/core/observers/karma.clj).

+Yetibot is prepackaged with the `!obs` command, which is the runtime equivalent to code-based observers.
+While very similar to code-based observers, they are user driven customizations that don't necessarily belong in the code base.
+You can learn more about them here: [User Guide: Observers](/user-guide#observers)

 ## Working with the database